1xcel/M0BusinessDataAnalysis_SanchezItzel/README.md

 <img width="460" alt="Excel Out" src="https://github.com/user-attachments/assets/e64fcedc-bd18-4377-a17d-cdd8d0baf6b7" />

+* This is an example of the china pivot table *
- - Sectioning out the vaules that don't hold much importance to solving the business question , Cities , Universities , living cost , level , etc.
+ - Sectioning out the vaules that don't hold much importance to solving the business question , different Cities , Universities , living cost , level , etc.
+ - Using the Vaule Functions of excel to find the SUM of total cost for educational expenses.

+ ### Filtering Data through PYTHON!

+ Another way to easily acesses data for others to view would be through python.

+ In order to view this data in a clean an concise way , we have to first import our cvs file

+'''python
+#Importing
+import pandas as pd